Back to All Events

 Migration and the Media: Fear, Facts, and the Stories We Tell

-How does the media shape public opinion on migration – and what happens when the narrative gets it wrong?
+How does the media shape public opinion on migration?

-In partnership with The Conduit, join leading voices in journalism, policy, and activism, for a candid conversation on how migration is covered—and what’s at stake when the narrative is distorted.
+In partnership with The Conduit, we are organising this important discussion event.
+Join leading voices for a a candid conversation on how migration is covered.

 Event Schedule